PromiseGameFi/SocialLoginWallet/Blockchain/BipStandards.md

 - **BIP-49**: Derivation Scheme for P2WPKH-nested-in-P2SH based Accounts
   Defines the derivation paths for SegWit addresses (nested in P2SH), extending BIP-44 for backward-compatible SegWit addresses.

+  SegWit is the most common BTC address format that almost all businesses and wallets support.
+It starts with the number 3 and contains 26 to 36 characters.
+  One starts with '3' (P2SH format), which is more common, and the other starts with 'bc1' (bech32 format).

 - **BIP-84**: Derivation Scheme for P2WPKH based Accounts
   Defines the derivation paths for native SegWit addresses (Bech32 format), which are more efficient and cheaper.

 - **BIP-173**: Base32 Address Format for SegWit Addresses (Bech32)
   Specifies the Bech32 address format used for native SegWit addresses, improving efficiency and error detection.